Comfy-Org/ComfyUI_frontend/README.md

 - Option 1: Set `DEPLOY_COMFYUI_DIR` in `.env` and run `npm run deploy`.
 - Option 2: Copy everything under `dist/` to `ComfyUI/web/` in your ComfyUI checkout manually.

-## Breaking changes

-- api.api_url now adds a prefix `api/` to every url going through the method.
-If the custom node registers a new api endpoint but does not offer the `api/` prefixed alt endpoint, it will have issue.
-Luckily there aren't many extensions that do that.
-We can perform an audit before launching to resolve this issue.